Skip to contents

 Exact p-values possible Yes (small samples) No

-Trimmed means support Yes (tr argument) No
+Trimmed means support Yes (tr argument) Yes (tr argument in boot_t_test)

 Effect size plots No Yes